StyleLounge/patterns/book/code/async-functions.md

 ### **Use async/await instead of Promise chains**

 > Why?
-Async/await is syntactic sugar; it's cleaner and simplifies error handling and debugging
+Async/await is syntactic sugar; it's cleaner and simplifies error handling and debugging.

 ```typescript
 // bad